-Oakland Zoo is rallying support for the federal Big Cat Public Safety Act (BCPSA), legislature that will prohibit the breeding of big cats by private owners.
-Public signatures and a letter from Oakland Zoo have been submitted to the US Congress.
-The passing of this legislature would help put an end to businesses that practice ‘cub petting’ for profit, as exemplified on the popular show, “Tiger King.”
+Oakland Zoo led support for the federal Big Cat Public Safety Act (BCPSA), legislature that prohibits the breeding of big cats by private owners.
+The passing of this legislature will help put an end to businesses that practice ‘cub petting’ for profit, as exemplified on the popular show, “Tiger King.”

-Oakland Zoo is leading action within the entire AZA* network of 160+ zoos and aquariums nationwide to garner support for BCPSA in the US Congress.
+Oakland Zoo led action within the entire AZA* network of 160+ zoos and aquariums nationwide to garner support for BCPSA in the US Congress.

-We meet with lawmakers and participate in hearings on Capitol Hill to help move this legislature forward.
+We met with lawmakers and participated in hearings on Capitol Hill to help move this legislature forward.

 *Association of Zoos and Aquariums (AZA), the national organization that sets the highest standards for animal welfare for zoos and aquariums.

-In a recent case against a non-accredited roadside zoo in Virginia, Oakland Zoo provided consultation and expert testimony regarding the inhumane conditions endured by the animals that lived there.
-In 2019, the owner and caretaker was convicted of cruelty, neglect, and deprivation of adequate care.
+In a 2019 case against a non-accredited roadside zoo in Virginia, Oakland Zoo provided consultation and expert testimony regarding the inhumane conditions endured by the animals that lived there.
+The owner and caretaker was convicted of cruelty, neglect, and deprivation of adequate care.
 More than 200 animals were seized, including lions, tigers, and Himalayan black bears.
 For work on this case, the Humane Society of United States honored Oakland Zoo—alongside the county sheriff’s office, county animal control, and other wildlife experts—in its 2021 Humane Law Enforcement Awards.

 In 2017, Oakland Zoo provided consultation in another case involving animal conditions at a roadside zoo.
 A settlement was reached, and a black bear and brown bear were relocated to an accredited sanctuary.